candeiasalexandre/candeiasalexandre.github.io/content/posts/an-ordinal-classification-loss-part_1.md

 At a first glance, one might think that with this loss we accomplished our goal and we can now put our model training and have great results….
 However, we need to take a closer look of what happens with the gradients of this new loss.

-The first part of the loss is fine since is the standard cross entropy, however the second part might cause problems.
+The first part of the loss is fine since is the standard cross entropy however, the second part might cause problems.
 Think a bit of how one would calculate the gradient of $\arg \max$ with respect to the model parameters.

 In fact, the $\arg \max$ might not even be differentiable making it difficult to calculate gradients.
 For an in depth mathematical analysis regarding $\arg \max$ please check [this](https://arxiv.org/pdf/2301.07473.pdf) paper from the (awesome) [SARDINE](https://sardine-lab.github.io/) NLP group in Lisbon.